-- Scraping the sides: this is important to do throughout the beating and mixing process to ensure that the whole amount of batter is equally mixed.
+- Scraping the sides: is important throughout the beating and mixing process to ensure that the ingredients are equally mixed.

-- Last mix: I highly recommend you give the batter a few mixed with a spatula before pouring it into the prepared cake pan.
-Make sure you scrape the bottom to make sure there are no forgotten flour spots.
+- Last mix: I highly recommend you mix the batter with a spatula at the end, before pouring it into the prepared cake pan.
+Scrape the bottom to check there are no forgotten flour spots.

-- Bund cake pan: it's important to butter and flour it well, or to use a spray that has flour incorporated in it, usually called baking spray (here's a link for instructions on how to prepare a bundt cake pan which are also added to the recipe card at the end of this post).
-This will ensure that you remove it as easily as possible, which we all know, might be the nightmare of us bundt cake bakers, turning the pan upside down and having half of the cake still stuck to the pan.
+- Bund cake pan: it's important to butter and flour it well, or to use a baking spray with flour incorporated.
+This will ensure that you remove it as easily as possible, which we all know might be the nightmare of us bundt cake bakers, turning the pan upside down and having half of the cake still stuck to the pan.

 - How long should you bake it?
-The amount of baking time is in the recipe card's instructions, of course.
-But always keep in mind that ovens and pan don't work exactly the same.
-So always start checking when you're about ¾ of the time specified to see how your own oven behaves.
+The baking time is in the recipe card, of course.
+But always remember that ovens and pans vary.
+Start checking when you're about ¾ of the time specified to see how your own oven behaves.
 Cakes can take a few minutes more or less.
 The top will usually crack, and that's fine.
-As soon as a tester inserted in the center comes out clean, take it out and place it on a wire rack.
+When a cake tester or toothpick inserted in the center comes out clean, take it out and place it on a wire rack.

 We us a simple powdered sugar glaze (image below), which we believe is the easiest and the one that complements this easy cake the most.